|

 9.

-Should I buy a cordless mouse and keyboard?
 When in doubt, do what your computer guy does.
 I don’t use a cordless keyboard or mouse, never have and probably never will.
 Any convenience in not being tethered with a cable is more than overwhelmed by failure to connect, battery failure, poor tracking, etc. Also, when you run certain low-level diagnostic programs that boot from a CD or a floppy, a cordless keyboard may not work at all, forcing you to hook up a corded keyboard just for that occasion.
-If you really want a cordless keyboard, buy a good one (in our opinion, Microsoft is better than Logitech), and keep a wired mouse and wired keyboard plugged in and tucked away under your desk.
+If you really want a cordless keyboard, buy a good one such as Logitech or Microsoft, and keep a wired mouse and wired keyboard plugged in and tucked away under your desk.
 Cordless mice and keyboards are more reliable than they used to be, but they are a frequent point of failure.

 Back To Top